Universal Effects System For Synthesizers

 to duplicate the AUX routings using the separate L/R outputs on the

 OB-X8.
-The Andromeda is showing its age so I am retiring it from
+The Andromeda is showing its age so I am retiring it

 the stage (hey I'm a poet and I didn't know it!).